 Whilst planning our itinerary, we felt completely overwhelmed with the number of beach towns to pick from in Sri Lanka.
 There just seemed to be so many interesting and exciting places to visit across the whole island.

-After considering the climate at the time of your visit, time is the second thing to factor when thinking about which beach towns to visit in Sri Lanka.
-The longer you have, the more coastal areas you can visit (obviously), but in a two week trip, you’d really most likely to have to pick between the South and West Coasts, and the lesser-visited East Coast.
+After taking into account the weather at the time of your visit, the second thing to factor is the amount of time you have.
+Naturally, the more time you have, the more beach towns you can visit in Sri Lanka.
+With two weeks in Sri Lanka, you’d really most likely to have to pick between the South/West Coasts, and the lesser-visited East Coast.

-Despite being a fairly small island (the same size as Ireland), Sri Lanka has a huge number of things to do and cultural places to visit.
-So if you plan on combining beaches with these, you do need to choose just a few beach towns, and do those well.
+Sri Lanka is a small island, but it has a huge number of things to do and cultural places to visit.
+So if you plan on combining beaches with these, you do need to choose just a few beach towns.

 In two weeks, we would have had to really rush through the beach towns and the Hill Country in order to make it the North of Sri Lanka for its famous Cultural Triangle.
 We’d really recommend just picking one half of the island and doing it really well, if you only have two weeks to spend in Sri Lanka.